Witches' finger cookies served with red velvet hot chocolate 'blood' make a spooktacular treat for Halloween!

 The cookies will spread a little in the oven so you need to make sure that you make them quite thin – thinner than you want the cookies to end up.
 Use the back of a knife to make indentations in the knuckles to make them look more like fingers.

 Bake the cookies for about 10 minutes, until pale golden.
-You will need to bake them in batches; keep the rest of the cookies in the freezer.

 When you are ready to decorate, use a little melted chocolate to stick on any fingernails that have come loose.
 Rub a little bit of ground cinnamon into the creases in the joints to make them look dirty.